 SATA/NVMe Operation NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 SATA/NVMe Operation Sets the operating mode of the storage device.
 By default, the RAID On option is selected.
 The storage device is configured for RAID mode.
-SMART Reporting NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Enable SMART Reporting Enables or disables the reporting of hard drive errors for integrated drives during startup.
+Storage Interface Port Enablement Displays the information of various onboard drives.
+Enables or disables the onboard drive or drives.
+By default, the Port Enablement options are enabled.
+SMART Reporting Enable SMART Reporting Enables or disables the reporting of hard drive errors for integrated drives during startup.
 By default, the Enable SMART Reporting option is disabled.
 Drive Information Displays the information of onboard drives.